hensoldt-analytics/kafka_rest-release/README.md

 Kafka REST Proxy
 ================

+** This is a clone of https://github.com/confluentinc/kafka-rest **
 The Kafka REST Proxy provides a RESTful interface to a Kafka cluster.
 It makes it easy to produce and consume messages, view the state of the cluster, and perform administrative actions without using the native Kafka protocol or